robert-altmiller/terraform_template/README.md

-## Nationwide Terraform Databricks Deployment Template
+## Nationwide Terraform Deployment Template

 ### This repo contains a Terraform deployment methodology that makes it easy to deploy Databricks resources in blocks that can be enabled or disabled at Github workflow runtime while maintaining a single instance of the terraform state file.
 In the workflow manual run parameters you can set the deployment environment ad __dev__ or __prod__ and also if you want to deploy a Databricks cluster to one of these environments.
 We have implemented some best practices for parameterization and abstacted away the secrets in the Github repository